 Acupuncture works with your own body’s healing ability and this can vary greatly from patient to patient.
 Some patients feel better after only one treatment, while others may need prolonged treatments to achieve success.

 After your evaluation and first treatment, I will be able to give you a recommended time-frame based on your symptoms and overall health.
 A general ballpark recommendation for most new patients is two sessions per week for three weeks, then reducing frequency after that.

 Do I have to undress for Acupuncture?

 This will depend on what areas will be treated based on your symptoms.
-Many of the most commonly used acupuncture points are located on the limbs, so undressing is often not necessary.
+The most commonly used acupuncture points are located on the limbs, so undressing is often not necessary.
 I do recommend wearing loose fitting and comfortable clothing to your appointment.
 If undressing is necessary a gown or sheet will be provided to you.
 I will always respect your comfort and modesty.

-Am I supposed to leave a tip for Acupuncture?
+Am I supposed to leave a tip for the Acupuncturist?